Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Palavas-les-Flots

-After lunch, we cycle off to the popular seaside town of Palavas les Flots hoping to find a lovely beach.
-We might have been better off staying at the quieter beach on the Magualone Peninsula with its sandy shores and birdlife.
+After lunch, we cycled to the popular seaside town of Palavas les Flots, hoping to find a lovely beach.
+However, we might have been better off staying at the quieter beach on the Magualone Peninsula, with its sandy shores and birdlife.

-Stopping on the way Mr Wren is intrigued by the cars and sensing we might be missing out on something.
-I guard the bikes and he follows heading to the beach over the sand dunes.
-He returns red-faced having ended up on a nudist beach.
+Stopping on the way, Mr. Wren is intrigued by the cars and senses we might be missing out on something.
+I guard the bikes, and he follows, heading to the beach over the sand dunes.
+He returns red-faced, having ended up on a nudist beach.
 Oh la la!

-We retreat to a wonderful ice cream in the town, and with the cycle home ahead of us decide to leave our seaside adventures to another day.
-We are subsequently told L’Espiguette Beach about 40 minutes from the Montpellier city center by car and is often ranked as one of the most scenic beaches in all of France and the place to go!
+We retreat to a wonderful ice cream shop in town and, with the cycle home ahead of us, decide to leave our seaside adventures to another day.
+Subsequently, we are told L’Espiguette Beach is about 40 minutes from the Montpellier city center by car and is often ranked as one of the most scenic beaches in all of France—the place to go!

 Palavas les Flots Nr Montpellier